grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -<prefix>.azure.account-key
 [account_key: <string> | default = ""]

-# If `connection-string` is set, the values of `account-name` and
+# If `connection-string` is set, the value of `endpoint-suffix` will not be
-# `endpoint-suffix` values will not be used.
-Use this method over `account-key`
+# used.
+Use this method over `account-key` if you need to authenticate via a SAS
-# if you need to authenticate via a SAS token.
-Or if you use the Azurite
+# token.
+Or if you use the Azurite emulator.
-# emulator.
 # CLI flag: -<prefix>.azure.connection-string
 [connection_string: <string> | default = ""]